 Paco de Lucia lived in and out of Spain in recent years, spending time in Palma de Mallorca (Spain), the Yucatán peninsula (Mexico), Toledo (Spain), and Cuba.

-For additional biographical details and discography, read the Paco de Lucia biography at World Music Central.
+For additional biographical details and discography, read the Paco de Lucia biography at World Music Central [editor’s note, the Paco de Lucía original biography was removed.
+The one listed here is a newer version].